andykuszyk/andykuszyk.github.io/2023-11-07-securing-environment-access.md

   awscli-->|Use ephemeral credentials|aws
 </pre>

-I'm going to break this approach down into four stages, and provide some practical examples for each:
-1. Authentication with Vault.
-2. Setting up the AWS secrets engine in Vault.
-3. Generating ephemeral AWS credentials.
-4. Using the AWS CLI and console with ephemeral credentials.

-#### 1.2.1 Authentication with Vault
 One of the great things about Vault is the plethora of ways for a user to authenticate with Vault.
 I couldn't do justice to it to describe them all here, but I will briefly describe one way of managing authentication with Vault at scale.

 The TLS authentication method can be used in combination with a physical hardware token, such as a Yubikey, and the Vault Terraform provider to effectively manage access to Vault at scale.
 In brief, you could: